 With roughly 80% of the U.S. electricity demand originating from coastal states, offshore wind is a crucial renewable resource to be incorporated in the country's clean energy mix.
-Since 2012, the U.S. Department of Energy has supported a portfolio of advanced wind energy technology demonstration projects that represent some of the nation's most innovative offshore wind projects.
-These demonstrations are among the first of their kind making their way through permitting, approval, and grid interconnection processes in the United States.
-The demonstration projects will help address key challenges associated with installing full-scale offshore wind turbines, connecting offshore turbines to the power grid, and navigating new permitting and approval processes.
+In 2012, the U.S. Department of Energy launched an advanced technology demonstration program to help address key challenges associated with installing full-scale offshore wind turbines, connecting the turbines to the power grid, and navigating new permitting and approval processes.

 University of Maine's New England Aqua Ventus I